 From the moment you step into our Miami offices, we will work with you to address all of your divorce and immigration concerns.
 Our divorce attorney, S. G. Morrow & Associates, is bilingual in Spanish and English, and can help explain your options in your native language.
 We are dedicated to helping our clients find solutions.

-From child custody to the division of marital property, individuals pursuing an international or non-resident divorce have many concerns that require proper and thorough attention.
+individuals pursuing an international or non-resident divorce have many concerns that require proper and thorough attention.
 Again, if you have children or property outside the United States, Florida courts do not have any jurisdiction, but if you have children here, they will be part of the plan.

 Florida has a six-month residency requirement for Dissolution of Marriage actions.